octalmage/Keys.js/README.md

 Example:

-This code sends the space key to the active appliaction.
+This code sends the space key to the active application.

 ```
 var keys = require('keys');